Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/johannaroever/project-description.md

 </figcaption>
 </figure>

+### 2. Stacked bar plot type - material

+Similar to above, to answer the question which materials are used in the different types:

+1. Create a table to show the amounts of each material per type.
+2. Create a stacked bar plot to show the correlation `type - material`:

+-   `type` is the variable on the x-axis
+-   The amounts of each `material` should be shown with the number added to each part of the stack.
+-   The order to show `type` in should be following the stages in alphanumeric order.
+-   Add a legend to display the `typeDescription` on the side of the diagram.

-### 2. Scatterplot epoch - type - material
+### 3. Optional: Scatterplot epoch - type - material

 The goal of this is to visualise if and when there are there any changes in the material that go along with the epoch and type:

-Create a scatterplot to show the correlations between `epoch - type - material`.
+Create a <s>scatterplot</s> to show the correlations between `epoch - type - material`.
+A scatterplot might only work for this with some tweaks, e.g. using jittering.
+Maybe another type of plot would be more useful, feel free to make suggestions.

 -   `epoch` on the x-axis, for the order to show `epoch` in follow the chronological order given in the [data description](#Data).